krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Implementation - As a user, On the day of the competition, the app will show the start date time and the starting location.
 [J129](http://cs04.nwmissouri.edu/browse/GDPGAM-129) [AC-123](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0123.md)

-1. As a User, I can start moving towards the clue, if unsuccessful he/she can request a second clue.
+1. As a User, I want to start moving towards the clue, if unsuccessful he/she can request a second clue.
 [J162](http://cs04.nwmissouri.edu/browse/GDPGAM-162)

-1. Design - As a User, I can start moving towards the clue, if unsuccessful he/she can request a second clue.
+1. Design - As a User, I want to  start moving towards the clue, if unsuccessful he/she can request a second clue.
 [J164](http://cs04.nwmissouri.edu/browse/GDPGAM-164)

-1. Implement -As a User, I can request for third and final clue which makes it easy to be successful.
+1. Implement -As a User, I want to request for third and final clue which makes it easy to be successful.
 [J168](http://cs04.nwmissouri.edu/browse/GDPGAM-168)

-1. Design - As a User, I can request for third and final clue which makes it easy to be successful.
+1. Design - As a User, I want to request for third and final clue which makes it easy to be successful.
 [J166](http://cs04.nwmissouri.edu/browse/GDPGAM-166)

 1. Design - As a User, when I get closer to the location,the display should indicate warm color.
 [J181](http://cs04.nwmissouri.edu/browse/GDPGAM-181)